Hacienda: Origins and growth

 Haciendas originated during the Reconquista of Andalusia in Spain.
 The sudden acquisition of conquered land allowed kings to grant extensive holdings to nobles, mercenaries, and religious military orders to reward their military service.
 Andalusian haciendas produced wine, grain, oils, and livestock, and were more purely agricultural than what was to follow in Spanish America.

 During the Spanish colonization of the Americas, the hacienda model was exported to the New World, continuing the pattern of the Reconquista.
-As the Spanish established cities in conquered territories, the crown distributed smaller plots of land nearby, while in farther areas the conquistadores were allotted large land grants which became haciendas and estancias.
+As the Spanish established cities in conquered territories, the crown distributed smaller plots of land nearby, while in areas farther afield, the conquistadores were allotted large land grants which became haciendas and estancias.
 Haciendas were developed as profit-making enterprises linked to regional or international markets.
 Estates were integrated into a market-based economy aimed at the Hispanic sector and cultivated crops such as sugar, wheat, fruits and vegetables and produced animal products such as meat, wool, leather, and tallow.

 The system in Mexico is considered to have started when the Spanish crown granted to Hernán Cortés the title of Marquis of the Valley of Oaxaca in 1529, including the entire present state of Morelos, as well as vast encomienda labor grants.
 Although haciendas originated in grants to the elite, many ordinary Spaniards could also petition for land grants from the crown.
 New haciendas were formed in many places in the 17th and 18th centuries as most local economies moved from mining toward agriculture and husbandry.

-Distribution of land happened in parallel to the distribution of indigenous people who entered servitude under the encomienda system.
+Distribution of land happened in parallel with the allocation of indigenous people to servitude under the encomienda system.
 Although the hacienda was not directly linked to the encomienda, many Spanish holders of encomiendas lucratively combined the two by acquiring land or developing enterprises to employ that forced labor.
 As the crown moved to eliminate encomienda labor, Spaniards consolidated private landholdings and recruited labor on a permanent or casual basis.
 Eventually, the hacienda became secure private property, which survived the colonial period and into the 20th century.